Introduction

 (string): The name of the event.data

-(unknown): The data of the event.is_deniable
+(unknown): The data of the event.can_respond

-(boolean): Whether the event can be denied.uid
+(boolean): Whether the event can be responded to.response

 (string?): The author of the event, if any.
 If there is no known author, this field will either benil